IcaroCreativa/Myshowtime/README.md

 # Ticket Booking Website

-This is a ticket booking website for concerts and festivals.
+This is a ticket booking website for concerts and festivals, developed as a project for the full-stack developer program at EPITECH school.
 It consists of a frontoffice for users to browse and book tickets, and a backoffice for administrators to manage the concert schedule and view booking statistics.

 ##Frontoffice Functionalities (for users)
 View available concerts